yaukuen/Group3/README.txt

 Internship - Show all of the students with an internship and then sort their name in alphabetical order.
 Job - Show all of the students with a job and then sort their name in alphabetical order.
 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.

+Student:
+When you are logged in as a student, only the "Request to Edit Student's Data" and "Log Out" tabs are available.
+You can only make a request to edit your employment data.
+You can fill in all of the new information you would like to have in your student employment information.
+You can also press the "Log Out" tab and then press the "Log Out" button to log out from the program.

 Lastly, when there is no internet connection, our program will display a message dialog that says "Unable to connect to the server!
 Please check your internet connection and restart the program!"